samuelhbne/vpn-launchpad/server-sslibev/README.md

 ### NOTE1

 - Please replace Dockerfile.amd64 with the Dockerfile.ARCH match the current server accordingly.
-For example: Dockerfile.arm for 32bit Raspbian, Dockerfile.arm64 for 64bit Ubuntu for Raspberry Pi.
+For example: Dockerfile.arm64 for AWS ARM64 platform like A1 and t4g instance or 64bit Ubuntu on Raspberry Pi.
+Dockerfile.arm for 32bit Raspbian.

 ## How to start the container